86Box/docs/settings/ports.rst

 * **PLIP Network:** A `Parallel Line Internet Protocol <https://en.wikipedia.org/wiki/Parallel_Line_Internet_Protocol>`_ cable connected to the :doc:`emulated network <network>`.

    * The :ref:`emulated network adapter <settings/network:Network adapter>` must also be set to **[LPT] PLIP**.
-   * PLIP is compatible with the DOS ``plip.com`` packet driver and the Linux ``plip`` driver.
+   * PLIP is compatible with the DOS ``plip.com`` packet driver and the Linux ``plip`` driver (only with interrupts enabled).
 It is not compatible with the Windows *Direct Cable Connection* feature or any other parallel port networking implementations.
    * PLIP works best with the **SLiRP** :ref:`network type <settings/network:Network type>` due to its point-to-point nature.

 Serial port 1-4